Study To Become a Naturopathic Doctor

-The Doctor of Naturopathic Medicine (NMD) program at the University of Western States (UWS) prepares students to take a whole-person and individualized approach to health and healing.
+The Doctor of Naturopathic Medicine (NMD) program at University of Western States (UWS) prepares students to take a whole-person and individualized approach to health and healing.
 It integrates the principles of functional medicine throughout the naturopathic program.
-Graduates learn to consider the whole person including the patient’s diet, lifestyle, environment, genetics, physical, mental, and emotional health, and other factors that influence health and well-being.
+Graduates of this doctorate program learn to consider the whole person including the patient’s diet, lifestyle, environment, genetics, and physical, mental, and emotional health as well as other factors that influence health and well-being.

 Including functional medicine principles in the UWS naturopathic doctor program distinguishes it from other NMD programs.
 Naturopathic medicine and functional medicine are science-based, patient-centered approaches to achieving and maintaining health by addressing the root cause, not just suppressing symptoms.
 Functional medicine’s focus on the biochemical and genetic individuality, and the diet and nutrition of each patient, integrates well with the full range of assessments and treatment modalities of naturopathic medicine.